 There’s something about seeing animals in the wild that’s wholly wondrous and inspiring.
 It’s a reminder that we’re not the only residents of Planet Earth; our ecosystem is one of beauty and balance that must be respected.
 In the U.S., there are a number of places that remain remote and wonderfully

 wild, offering animal enthusiasts and naturalists opportunities to have their very own “National Geographic” kind of adventure.
-From wild horses to alligators, bears to bison, you’ll experience total awe and wonder at these places in America where wild animals roam free.
+From wild horses to alligators, bears to bison, you’ll experience total awe and wonder at these places to see wild animals in the US.

 Olympic National Park - Washington

 Olympic National Park, 3002 Mt Angeles Rd, Port Angeles, WA 98362, USA

 is one of Washington's most sublime natural wonders; it's 922,651 acres of pure, unadulterated beauty.
 Within these wondrous wilds, animals thrive; the national park is home to the only Olympic Marmots on the planet, in fact.
 Olympic is best known, however, for its Roosevelt elk.
 The largest wild herd of Roosevelt elk in the Pacific Northwest lives in this park, so your chances of spotting one are high.
 These beguiling beasts can be found everywhere from the park's alpine meadows to low-elevation rainforests, but the Hoh Rain Forest is a prime viewing spot.
 If you visit in September, you might even hear the "bugling" of bulls during peak mating season.

 Steens Mountain, Oregon 97721, USA

 Tucked into the southeastern corner of the state,